Ottawa Titans

 The Ottawa Titans (French: Titans d'Ottawa), officially Ottawa Titans Baseball Club (Club de baseball des Titans d'Ottawa), are a professional baseball team based in Ottawa.
 The Titans compete in the Frontier League (FL) as a member of the North Division in the Atlantic Conference.
 Since 2022, the team has played its home games at Ottawa Stadium, originally known as JetForm Park.
 The Titans became the city's 8th professional baseball franchise succeeding the Eastern League's Ottawa Wanderers, the International League's Ottawa Giants, Ottawa Athletics and Ottawa Lynx, the Intercounty Baseball League's Ottawa Fat Cats, as well as the Can-Am League's Ottawa Rapidz and Ottawa Champions.

 Founded in 2020, the Titans played their inaugural season in 2022 due to the prolonged COVID-19 pandemic in Ontario.
 The franchise was created as part of the planned 2021 Frontier League expansion.

-The Titans have made it to the playoffs two times in franchise history, in 2022 and 2024.
-They however lost both times in the semifinal round against their fierce rivals, the Québec Capitales.
+The Titans have made it to the playoffs three times in franchise history, in 2022, 2024, and 2026.
+They lost both times in 2022 and 2024 in the semifinal round against their fierce rivals, the Québec Capitales.
+In 2026, however, they made it to the championship round after beating the Jackals and Boulders in the first two rounds.
+The Titans beat the Evansville Otters in four games to earn their first league championship.
 The Titans mascot is Cappy.